klapaukh/CensorCheck/censor-check/README.md

 Now we find that method 2 is better than method 1.
 Still not what we want.

+#### Add allowed skipped to numerator if missed

+- Ground truth: `Inigo Montoya` = 13 characters (ignoring the 1 space)
+- Method 1: `Inigo Montoy` = 12 characters (we now need to skip the space) => recall = 12 / 13
+- Method 2: `Inigo` + `Montoy` = 5 + 6 + 1 (free space) = 12 characters = 12 / 13

+These results match.
+But they aren't entirely satisfying as we are still counting the contribution of the characters that we've classed as non-disclosive.

 #### Removed allowed skipped from denominator and numerator globally

 - Ground truth: `Inigo Montoya` = 12 characters (ignoring the 1 space)
 - Method 1: `Inigo Montoy` = 11 characters (we now need to skip the space) => recall = 11 / 12
 - Method 2: `Inigo` + `Montoy` = 5 + 6 = 11 characters = 11 / 12

-These now match which is correct.

-#### Add allowed skipped to numerator if missed

-- Ground truth: `Inigo Montoya` = 13 characters (ignoring the 1 space)
-- Method 1: `Inigo Montoy` = 12 characters (we now need to skip the space) => recall = 12 / 13
-- Method 2: `Inigo` + `Montoy` = 5 + 6 + 1 (free space) = 12 characters = 12 / 13

-These also match.
+These results also match.
+But this method feels more sensible as, since we are saying that these token don't matter, they shouldn't be part of the count at all.

-#### Summary
+#### False positives

-This gives us two methods that both give result that align equally well with our needs for false negatives.
-How do these two method work for false positives?

-Suppose a space character is marked as a name, but it is just a white space.
-Should it count as a misclassification?
-It's pretty easy to handle, and is the kind of error that not all parsers can generate (since may strip out spaces when creating tokens).
-How about a bracket classified as a phone number?
-Missing a bracket from a phone number may not be a big deal, but eating one not inside of one is a bigger issue.
+Given that we now have a method for handling false negatives, we need to a consider a similar scheme for false positive.
+In general the non-disclosive characters as part of an identifier are not necessary characters that are okay to strip out of normal text with no loss.
+For example, consider a bracket classified as a phone number.
+Leaving behind a bracket from a phone number may not be a big deal, but removing from from free text may change the meaning.

+For example, consider a phone number detector running on "Sam Smith (nee Janice) attended her appointment".
+The correct answer is that there is no phone number there.
+However, suppose that an algorithm classified `(nee Janice)` as a phone number.
+Well you can forgive the `()` not being picked up within an actual phone number, since they aren't really part of it.
+They are just formatting.
+But here censoring with / without them changes what the end user can see.
+Language-wise there is a big difference between losing a word, and losing the contents of a bracketed expression (since those are typically not part of the main sentence).
+This means that we cannot use categories "okay to skip" character when dealing with false positives.

 If we do something simple like strip out allowed skip characters from the annotation records where they match, that will prevents methods from getting different scored from how they handle whitespace.
 Suppose `Inigo Montoya` was a false positive.